Will Labour cut the 25% pension tax-free cash in the Autumn Budget?

 Could the maximum tax-free cash limit be lowered?

-While the 25% tax-free cash could be maintained, the government could choose to reduce the maximum tax-free amount (£268,275) that savers can take.
+While the policy of taking a quarter of your pension tax-free may be maintained, the government could choose to reduce the maximum tax-free amount (£268,275) that savers can take.

 Will Labour reintroduce the lifetime allowance?